Skip to content

 Christmas gifts and a model train at Standen House, Sussex | © National Trust Images/Chris Lacey

-Christmas gifts and advent treats
+Christmas gifts and Advent treats

 Edwardian traditions

 In Edwardian times wealthy people would thank staff working in their homes at Christmas.
 At Lyme Park in Cheshire there would be tea in the servants’ hall followed by a children’s party with gifts like oranges or small toys.
 Servants might be given clothing, money, a piece of meat or even an umbrella.
-Sometimes presents were buried in a 'lucky dip' tub full of bran, set next to a great shimmering tree.
+Sometimes presents were buried in a 'lucky dip' tub full of bran, set next to a Christmas tree.

-The first advent calendar
+The first Advent calendar

-There are many references to people marking the days of advent by burning candles or marking the wall with chalk.
+There are many references to people marking the days of Advent by burning candles or marking the wall with chalk.
 However, the first printed calendar is credited to Gerhardt Lang in Germany.
-In the late 19th century his mother taped a sweet to a piece of cardboard for each day of advent.
-As an adult Gerhardt set up a printing business and produced his first advent calendar in 1908 – an idea that soon spread across the world.
+In the late 19th century his mother taped a sweet to a piece of cardboard for each day of Advent.
+As an adult Gerhardt set up a printing business and produced his first Advent calendar in 1908 – an idea that soon spread across the world.

 Christmas superstitions

 Many ancient superstitions surround the Christmas season.
-A large log of oak too heavy for one man to lift would be put on the hearth in Victorian houses like Tyntesfield.
+A large log of oak too heavy for one man to lift would be put on the hearth in Victorian houses like Tyntesfield in Somerset.
 If it was still smouldering on Christmas Day, then it was said that the home would be prosperous for the coming year.
-On New Year’s Eve there was a tradition of opening every door and window just before midnight, to let out the ‘burden’ of the old year.

 Immerse yourself in history